matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 - **fault tolerant**: Although pente already depends on all nodes being available (because of the 100% endorsement model) the desired algorithm should be future proof and be compatible with <100% endorsement model where network faults and down time of a minority of nodes can bee tolerated.

 ## Summary
 The basic premises of the algorithm are:

  - Ranking of the preference for coordinator selection for any given contract address, for any given point in time ( block height) is a deterministic function that all nodes will agree on given the same awareness of make up of committee
  - Composition of committee i.e. the set of nodes who are candidates for coordinator is universally agreed (similar to BFT algorithms).
  - Liveness of the coordinator node can be detected via heartbeat messages.
   - Coordinators will keep going until they are told otherwise (e.g. by a handover request from another coordinator) or there is a sufficient lul in activity that it naturally flushes
      - if that means the coordinator goes on forever, then so be it
      - senders keep delegating to the current active coordinator and only chose a new one if that coordinator stops sending heartbeats.
      - senders remember which coordinators have been detected as unresponsive recently and go through the list in order
      - this means that if sender A fails over (or swaps out / in) while sender B is still online, then sender A may delegate to a different coordinator and trigger a handover.
 So be it.
  - The sender node for each transaction is responsible for ensuring that the transaction always has one coordinator actively coordinating it by detecting and responding to situations where the transaction is not being coordinated
  - Situations can arise where different nodes chose different coordinators because of different awareness of block height and/or different awareness of availability.
 The algorithm is less efficient when this happens but continues to function and can return to full efficiency as soon as the situation is resolved.
  - There is no need for election `term`s in this algorithm.
  - When coordinator responsibility is switched to another node, each inflight transaction is either re-assigned to the new coordinator or flushed through to confirmation on the base ledger
  - If the sender deems the transaction to be no longer valid, it is responsible for finalizing it as reverted.
  - If the sender deems the transaction not ready to be submitted, it is responsible for parking it until it is ready.
  - If a transaction is successfully assembled and endorsed but subsequently reverted on the base ledger contract, the coordinator is is responsible for retrying at a frequency that does not cause excessive load on the system.
  - The sender node continues to monitor and control the delegation of its transaction until it has received receipt of the transactions' confirmations on the base ledger.
 This provides an "at least once" quality of service for every transaction at the distributed sequencer layer.
 As described earlier the blockchain enforces "at most once" semantics, so there is no possibility of duplicate transactions.
  - The handshake between the sender node and the coordinator node(s) attempts to minimize the likelihood of the same transaction intent resulting in 2 valid base ledger transactions but cannot eliminate that possibility completely so there is protection against duplicate intent fulfillment in the base ledger contract

+**(MRW questions)**

+ - Can the list of electable coordinators change?
+ - Is "deterministic function that all nodes will agree on" compatible with "Coordinators will keep going until they are told otherwise"?

 ## Components of a sequencer

 For each node, for each active private contract, there is one instance of the `Sequencer` in memory.
 The `Sequencer` contains sub components for `Sender` and `Coordinator`. `Sender` is responsible for tracking the lifecycle of transactions sent to this node and the `Coordinator` is responsible for coordinating the assembly and submission of transactions from all `Senders`.